 A tear slipped from her eye.

 “I will miss you.”

 The woman, Ivory of Aboreal, brushed a hand across her cheek and stilled the trembling of her lips.
 The Healer’s wife and daughter had been absent from the ceremony.
 Both were Earth-born with shorter timelines.
 They’d passed on before him.
 A pang of loss twisted inside Ivory’s chest.
 It was the price of having friends from other worlds and time schemes.

 Footsteps interrupted her thoughts.

-A young man approached.
+A young man ambled forward, stopping when he reached the stone.
 His dark hair blended in with his robe, the black and gold funeral garb of Aboreal.
 Beneath the light of the moons, his eyes of purple ice shined warm and gray.

 “Some event, wasn’t it, Sloe?”